Takiyo0/discord-free-ping/README.md

 # discord-free-ping
-# Project Title
+# E
 Hewo, hope you have a nice day.
-I'm making this bot only for fun. !!NEVER USE IT FOR DISTURBING ANY PEOPLE!!
+I made this bot only for fun and I USE IT ONLY ON MY GUILD. !!NEVER USE IT FOR DISTURBING ANY PEOPLE!!

+## WARNING!
+This bot can make your account get IP banned and can't turn on your bot in your IP.
+USING THIS IS AT YOUR OWN RISK!

 ## Getting Started
 First, you need to clone this bot.